sai-tarun-tavva/resume-ls/README.md

 - **Effortless Resume Upload**: Simplify the process of adding new candidates to your system.
 - **Intuitive Editing**: Update candidate profiles with ease through our user-friendly interface.
 - **Smart Search**: Quickly find the right candidates using our powerful search functionality.
+- **Responsive Design**: Enjoy a seamless experience across all devices, from desktops to mobile phones, ensuring that you can manage candidates anytime, anywhere.

 ## 🛠️ Technology Stack